Kylemc1413/BeatSaberSongLoader/README.md

 ```
 "songName" - Name of your song
 "songSubName" - Text rendered in smaller letters next to song name. (ft.
 Artist)
+"mappers" - People who contributed to mapping for the various difficulties of the map to be listed in the additional information display
+"lighters" - People who contributed to lighting for the various difficulties of the map to be listed in the additional information display
 "beatsPerMinute" - BPM of the song you are using
 "previewStartTime" - How many seconds into the song the preview should start
 "previewDuration" - Time in seconds the song will be previewed in selection screen